FindMySchool LogoFindMySchool

 Who it suits: families comfortable with a Church of England setting, and children who will enjoy outdoor learning alongside a structured approach to reading and maths.
 The main hurdle is admission, so shortlisting needs to be realistic and evidence-led.

 The most recent inspection (5 and 6 December 2023) confirmed it continues to be Good, and safeguarding was judged effective.
-Outcomes at the end of Key Stage 2 are also strong, with 88% meeting the expected standard in reading, writing and maths in 2024, well above the England average of 62%.
+Outcomes at the end of Key Stage 2 are also strong, with 80% meeting the expected standard in reading, writing and maths in the 2024-25 / 2025 dataset.

 The admissions policy lists a defined designated catchment, with specific roads named, and it also uses parish connection as a separate priority category.
 Because criteria are layered, families should check both the catchment definition and whether any faith or parish criteria apply to them.